 In theory, if you're done with the gas bottle and don't need it anymore, you should be able to return it to the supplier and get some of the cost of the bottle back...though this is often at the discretion and goodwill of the supplier.

-This is where you can buy a bottle for the fraction of the price, and it may even still have some gas in it.
+This is where you can buy a bottle for a fraction of the price, and it may still have some gas.

-Obviously, only buy something that looks in good condition and hasn’t been tampered with.
-For gas cylinders such as the Campingaz R907, make sure it still has its handle/cap.
-Without it, you may find it difficult doing a refill exchange as you aren’t exchanging a complete gas cylinder.
+Obviously, only buy something that looks in good condition and hasn't been tampered with.
+For gas cylinders like the Campingaz R907, ensure it still has its handle/cap.
+Without it, you may find it difficult to do a refill exchange as you aren't exchanging a complete gas cylinder.
 (See below for replacing the handle).